balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 gmbc-block {
-    "creator": uri,               ; acct URI of the creator of the block "created": date-time,         ; the date and time of block creation "antecedent": string,         ; SHA-256 hash of the preceeding block "operations" [ *: operation ] ; membership update operations }
+    "creator": uri,               ; acct URI of the creator of the block "created": date-time,         ; the date and time of block creation "antecedent": string,         ; SHA-256 hash of the preceding block "operations" [ *: operation ] ; membership update operations }